WireGuard/wireguard-windows/attacksurface.md

 The tunnel service is a userspace service running as Local System, responsible for creating UDP sockets, creating Wintun adapters, and speaking the WireGuard protocol between the two.
 It exposes:

-  - A listening pipe in `\\.\pipe\WireGuard\%s`, where `%s` is some basename of an already valid filename.
-Its permissions are set to `O:SYD:(A;;GA;;;SY)`, which presumably means only the "Local System" user can access it and do things, but it might be worth double checking that.
+  - A listening pipe in `\\.\pipe\ProtectedPrefix\Administrators\WireGuard\%s`, where `%s` is some basename of an already valid filename.
+Its DACL is set to `O:SYD:(A;;GA;;;SY)`.
 This pipe gives access to private keys and allows for reconfiguration of the interface, as well as rebinding to different ports (below 1024, even).
+Clients who connect to the pipe run `GetSecurityInfo` to verify that it is owned by "Local System".
+  - A global mutex is used for Wintun interface creation, with the same DACL as the pipe, but first CreatePrivateNamespace is called with a "Local System" SID.
   - It handles data from its two UDP sockets, accessible to the public Internet.
   - It handles data from Wintun, accessible to all users who can do anything with the network stack.
   - After some initial setup, it uses `AdjustTokenPrivileges` to remove all privileges, except for `SeLoadDriverPrivilege`, so that it can remove the interface when shutting down.
 This latter point is rather unfortunate, as `SeLoadDriverPrivilege` can be used for all sorts of interesting escalation.
 Future work includes forking an additional process or the like so that we can drop this from the main tunnel process.